Mia-yao/THNet/README.md

 `THNet Mismatch_score -i input_file_path/input.csv -o output_folder_path`

 This command line takes `input.csv` as input data and outputs the result files `TX_Mismatch_score.csv` in the output_folder_path folder.

-Note: The input data is provided in a file, and the output_folder_path specifies where the output files will be stored, as there are multiple output files.